binaryoverload/williamoldham.co.uk/src/content/blog/2024-04-05-new-server-setup.md

 suffers from a number of security vulnerabilities, such as brute force attacks.
 Public key authentication is a more secure method of logging in to a server.

-Public key authentication uses a pair of keys: a public key and a private key.

-The public key is placed on the server and the private key is kept on your local machine.
-The public key is stored in the `~/.ssh/authorized_keys` file on the server in the user's home directory.
+You can add your public key to the `~/.ssh/authorized_keys` file on the server in the user's home directory to login with your private key.
 It will look something like this (Either with `ssh-rsa` or `ssh-ed25519`):

 ```bash
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDZl ...
 8J5z user@host